adelhpour/Alcuin/README.md

 ## How to Use

-The steps to build NetwrokEditorGUI from its source code are as follows:
+The steps to build NetworkEditorGUI from its source code are as follows:
-* Create a directory for your entire NetwrokEditorGUI project.
+* Create a directory for your entire NetworkEditorGUI project.
 This directory has to be placed in somewhere not admin-blocked and is recommended to have the following file structure:

 ```
 <root directory>